Black-Capped Chickadee: Small Bird With Big Personality

 The flock stays together from August through February.
 After which, the Black-capped Chickadees begin a new season.

-What is the Lifespan of the Black-capped Chickadee
+What is Their Lifespan

 The average lifespan of Black-capped Chickadees in the wild is only 2 to 3 years.
 Only about 20 percent of the young that are born in any year will make it past their first year.